aysa2018/aysa2018/README.md

-### Hi, I'm Aysa 👋
+![Header](./github-header-image.png)

+Hey there!
 I'm a Computer Science and Interactive Media student with a passion for full-stack development, data science, and creative projects.
 I enjoy combining technical skills with artistic flair to build innovative solutions.

-![Header](./github-header-image.png)

 ### 🔧 Skills & Tools: